Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 Is CVE-2026-12481 in your dependencies?

-O3 detects CVE-2026-12481 across dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
+O3 detects CVE-2026-12481 across PyPI dependencies and uses function-level reachability to confirm whether the vulnerable code path is actually reachable — not just present.
 No false positives.